HELVE/HELVELOGS/README.md

 - little engagement at the middle of the clip - ping lower left corner (animated/nonanimated little heart or thumb)
 - helve hq and nomad frames glitch in at all times (not static)
 - Helve Logs title is Helve Logo with LOGS instead of OS or AVR
 - production advice: record a variety of angles, maximize your space - think how 1 solo location can look different.
+Separate the different shots of one space in post (constant new things to look at).

 ## Video intro for Instagram and vlogs [Helve Logs]
 Tracking, identity, privacy theme.